Facebook business pages are a place where you can develop the relationship between your brand and the world at large.

 This will open a single, streamlined menu through which you can enter basic information about your business, including:

 Upon completion, double-check your business information for accuracy, kick your feet up and crack open a cold one: you’re finally ready to start posting content and promoting your business on Facebook!
+Just don’t forget to monitor your Facebook Insights so you can cater your content to your audience’s preferences.

 While a business page is going to give you the ability to provide general information about your offerings and share new content to existing fans, it isn’t going to function as an explicit lead generation tool without advertising.